 Mars the company that makes Pedigree also owns James Wellbeloved and Royal Canin.
 They are also tied into the veterinary profession by Royal Canin Veterinary Diets.
 These four companies are the market leaders.
 With massive buying power and the ability to fund lavish TV, newspapers and magazine advertising.
 That means they have basically cornered the pet food market.

 We see hoardings, ads, and vet referrals extolling the quality and health-giving properties of their wonderful products.
 If only the ingredients were as good as the hype.

 Pet Food Domination: Most vets now recommend pet foods from one of the big four.
 These manufacturers are certainly not stupid.
 They understand the importance of veterinary recommendations and spend millions on securing their positions.
-They sponsor nutritional modules at veterinary college and there can be monetary incentives for some veterinary practices.
+They sponsor nutritional modules at veterinary colleges and there can be monetary incentives for some veterinary practices.

-I believe it is high time that any food manufacturer.
-Whether for pets or humans should list all the additives and ingredients on their packaging.
-Then we could be totally clear on what we are feeding our pets, and our families.
+I believe it is high time that any food manufacturer, whether for pets or human consumption should list all the additives and ingredients on their packaging.
+Then we can be totally clear on what we are actually feeding our pets and families.

 They claim that their food is breed specific and specially manufactured for all the main breeds.

-I would be very interested in learning exactly what, as a percentage is the difference in ingredients between a Great Dane and a Chihuahua, other than the size of kibble and the tinkering with some of the additives.
+I would be very interested in learning exactly what, as a percentage, is the difference in ingredients between a Great Dane and a Chihuahua, other than the size of kibble and the tinkering with some of the additives.

 Perhaps with my cynical hat on, I could suggest it may be just a sly marketing ploy to attract the buyer.
 Rather than any nutritional value related to specific breeds.

-I know that many packs of whatever breed of Royal Canin dog food you buy will contain poultry meal, rice, maize and wheat, none of which are particularly desirable in a dog food.
+I know that many packs of whatever breed of Royal Canin dog food you buy will contain poultry meal, rice, maize and wheat, none of which are particularly desirable in dog food.

 That information is corroborated by many pet and canine nutritionists and vets who understand that problems cheap fillers cause our pets.
 In this article I have specifically looked at Royal Canin Medium Adult variety and its ingredients:

 Royal Canin Medium Adult: £57.99 for 15 KG: Dehydrated Poultry Protein, Maize/Corn Maize Flour, Wheat, Wheat Flour, Animal Fats, Pork Protein, Hydrolysed Animal Proteins, Beet Pulp, Fish Oil, Yeasts, Minerals, Hydrolysed Brewer’s Yeast Artificial Preservatives, Antioxidants.
 Anything coloured red is contentious

 Poultry is acceptable; though it is better to look for meats with named meat sources (like chicken, turkey, duck etc.); Many dogs can have a chicken allergy but not turkey, duck or geese.

 Wheat is often seen in lower-grade dog food; it is a cheap filler and makes forming biscuits and kibble easier.
 Wheat intolerant dogs are quite common.
 The gluten protein contained in the grain damages the lining of the small intestine and prevents it from absorbing parts of food that are important for staying healthy.
 Wheat intolerance can lead to wide-ranging health issues that most commonly affects the skin, coat and digestive system.
 Maize and wheat have both been consistently linked to dietary intolerance and digestive problems they have also been linked along with gluten for the explosion in dental disease in dogs.

-Hydrolysed Animal Proteins this ingredient is contentious for a number of reasons: The process of hydrolysis uses acids or enzymatic action which are severely criticised by natural feeding advocates.
+Hydrolysed Animal Proteins this ingredient is contentious for a number of reasons: The process of hydrolysis uses acids or enzymatic action which is severely criticised by natural feeding advocates.
 Secondly, during this breakdown of proteins monosodium glutamate (MSG) can be formed.
-MSG is classified as a food additive and flavour enhancer and has been linked with food addictions in humans.
+MSG is classified as a food additive and flavour enhancer and has been linked with food addiction in humans.
 But when added to foods in this way it does not need to be declared.

-Antioxidants inhibit the destructive effects of oxidation (decay) therefore it is an artificial preservative.
+Antioxidants inhibit the destructive effects of oxidation (decay) therefore it is artificial preservative.
 There are wide-ranging concerns over their effects on health.
 Antioxidants BHA (E320), and Propyl Gallate (E310) have long been suspected of contributing to cancer.
-Another common preservative is potassium sorbate (E202), is listed as a skin, eye and respiratory irritant.
+Another common preservative is potassium sorbate (E202), which is listed as a skin, eye and respiratory irritant.
 These Antioxidants are in some if not all of Royal Canin’s range of dog foods.

 Needless to say, while there is any uncertainty over their side effects, these ingredients are probably best avoided.
 The term ‘antioxidant’ includes all sorts of additives, from natural vitamin E to some of the most contentious chemicals found in pet foods such as BHA and BHT.

 The other problem is that no percentages are provided for any of the ingredients making it very difficult to gauge the true quality of the food.
 That also allows the ratios of the ingredients to change from batch to batch.
-Although in this case, a meat ingredient has come first, that, in reality, is not true.
+Although in this case, a meat ingredient has come first, that, in reality, is probably not true.

 There is a controversial practice known as ‘grain splitting’.
 Ingredients have to be listed in order of their amount, so the nearer the top, the more of that ingredient is in the food.

-That allows the grains to drop down the ingredient list making it appear that meat is the first ingredient.
-It almost certainly isn’t
+That allows the grains to drop down the ingredients list making it appear that meat is the first ingredient. when It probably isn’t.

-In reality, the real ingredient list would read 'Maize, Wheat, Dehydrated Poultry Protein...
-Not exactly the mark of a super-premium dog food.
+In reality, the real ingredient list could read Maize, Wheat, Dehydrated Poultry Protein.

 Further down the list, we find more controversial ingredients: unspecified animal fats and hydrolysed animal proteins.